 Sherry L. Rupert, Chief Executive Officer

-AIANTA CEO Sherry L. Rupert (Paiute/Washoe) has nearly two decades of executive-level experience managing and promoting Native American tourism.
-As CEO of the only national association dedicated to Indigenous tourism, she is the leading voice when it comes to advocating for travel and tourism as a significant economic driver in tribal nations.
-She also holds leadership positions on various national boards including the Board of Directors for the U.S. Travel Association, the America250 Hospitality and Tourism Advisory Committee and the National Park Service Advisory Board Tourism Committee.
-She is a former member of the Business Advisory Council under the National Oceanic and Atmospheric Administration, Department of Commerce.
+AIANTA CEO Sherry L. Rupert (Paiute/Washoe) has over two decades of executive-level experience managing and promoting Indigenous Tourism.
+As CEO of the American Indian Alaska Native Tourism Association (AIANTA), the only national association dedicated to Indigenous tourism, she is the leading voice when it comes to advocating for travel and tourism as a significant economic driver in Native nations.
+She also holds leadership positions on various national boards including the Board of Directors for the U.S. Travel Association and the National Park Service Advisory Board Tourism Committee.
+She is a former member of the Business Advisory Council under the National Oceanic and Atmospheric Administration, Department of Commerce and a Co-Chair of the America250 Hospitality and Tourism Advisory Committee.
+In 2024, Sherry joined the inaugural board as a U.S. representative of the newly-formed global organization, Destination Original Indigenous Tourism, where she serves as one of three key architects in its creation.

-Sherry has won numerous awards and accolades for her work, including for her work in preserving the site of the Stewart Indian School as a museum and cultural center and coordination of the popular Stewart Father’s Day Powwow, the largest three-day Powwow in Northern Nevada.
+She has won numerous awards and accolades for her work, including for her work in preserving the site of the Stewart Indian School as a museum and cultural center and coordination of the popular Stewart Father’s Day Powwow, the largest three-day Powwow in Northern Nevada.
 She successfully raised $5.7 million in state appropriations to establish a museum and cultural center at the historic site.
 She led the development and implementation of the Stewart Indian School Master Plan (Interpretive Plan, Market Study, and Business Strategic Plan) for the State of Nevada.
 Sherry also created and implemented the award-winning Stewart Indian School Trail, a self-guided cell phone walking tour of the Stewart Indian School campus in 2008.
+As CEO of AIANTA, the organization has received industry recognition to include the Clyde Warrior Civil Rights Recognition presented by the Native Professional Advancement Center in 2024 and was awarded by Condé Nast Traveler’s 2024 Bright Ideas in Travel list for its partnership with the U.S. Forest Service Community Navigator program.
+Sherry was also recognized in 2024 by Leisure Group Travel’s Women in Tourism Leadership Spotlight, highlighting her contributions to Indigenous and cultural tourism across the U.S.

 Sherry holds a Bachelor of Science in Business Administration with a Finance Major from the University of Nevada, Reno and has completed professional training courses and programs to support her work in advancing cultural tourism in the United States.